metomi/rose/sphinx/user-guide/configuration-metadata.rst

 the configurations.

 ns
-  A forward slash / delimited hierarchical namespace for the container of the setting, which overrides the default.
-The default namespace for the setting is derived from the first part of the ID - by splitting up the section name by colons : or forward slashes /.
-For example, a configuration with an ID namelist:var_minimise=niter_set would have the namespace namelist/var_minimise.
+  A forward slash ``/`` delimited hierarchical namespace for the container of the setting, which overrides the default.
+The default namespace for the setting is derived from the first part of the ID - by splitting up the section name by colons ``:`` or forward slashes ``/``.
+For example, a configuration with an ID ``namelist:var_minimise=niter_set`` would have the namespace ``namelist/var_minimise``.
 If a namespace is defined for a section, it will become the default for all the settings in that section.

   The namespace is used by the config editor to group settings, so that they can be placed in different pages.
 A namespace for a section will become the default for all the settings in that section.

   Note that you should not assign namespaces to variables in duplicate sections.